justinleemans/statemachine/README.md

 The state behaviour will have to required methods to implement. `OnEnter` and `OnExit`.
 These methods can be used to handle everything you want to happen once a state transition happens.
 For example you could use this to subscribe and unsubscribe from events.

+## Component Behaviours

+Alternativly you could derive from `MonoStateBehaviour` if you want your behaviour class to be a component.
+This can be especially helpful if you want to use unity component related methods.
+This can for example help when building a UI where you want to easily switch windows.

 ## Configuration

 Once you have made all the necesairy behaviours you can start configuring your state machine.
 You can use the `ConfigureState()` method on the state machine to set a behaviour per state.
 This method takes two parameters.
 First the state you want to configure and second the behaviour instance you want to assign to that state.